 Sample Jury/Court Duty Policy:

 The employer encourages all employees to fulfill their duty to serve as members of juries or to testify when called in both Federal and State courts.
-Therefore, the following procedures shall apply when an employee is called for jury duty or subpoenaed to court:
+The following procedures shall apply when an employee is called for jury duty or subpoenaed to court:

 The employee will be granted a leave of absence when the employee is subpoenaed or directed by proper authority to appear in Federal or State court as a juror or a witness.